nestordemeure/impersonator/readme.md

 * Set things up to make it easy to install with pip or similar (if possible include dependencies)

+* add proper way to exit

 * Suggest for inclusion in [LangChainHub](https://github.com/hwchase17/langchain-hub)

 * have the persona automatically regenerated if one touches the files in its folder (at best it should be updated rather than recomputed).
 * add the possibility of having multiple persona interacting in a single chatb
+* add a persona-hub (github repository plus easy way to contribute) and the possibility to download from the hub (could also be decentralised: any github repository with the right file structure)
 * Add a non-shell UI

 Do not hesitate to submit pull requests to this repository if you find improvements or good alternative prompts!